 In another experiment, Lattin will catch dozens of sparrows and pump 20 males and 20 females with sex steroids for a week before running the same predator/nonpredator routine on them.
 These birds will endure the same fate as the others.

-Some of Lattin's previous experiments include feeding birds crude oil, wounding their legs, plucking large amounts of their feathers, and causing them stress and fear by confining them to cloth bags, rolling them around on carts so that they can't perch, and giving them drugs that damage their adrenal glands.
+This is what passes for science, and it's unfortunately in line with Lattin's previous cruelty, which included feeding birds crude oil, wounding their legs, plucking large amounts of their feathers, and causing them stress and fear by confining them to cloth bags and giving them drugs that damage their adrenal glands.